PipedreamHQ/pipedream/docs-v2/pages/workflows/domains/README.md

 ### 4. Send a test request to your custom domain

-Any traffic to existing `{{$site.themeConfig.ENDPOINT_BASE_URL}}` endpoints will continue to work uninterrupted.
+Any traffic to existing `{process.env.ENDPOINT_BASE_URL}` endpoints will continue to work uninterrupted.

-To confirm traffic to your new domain works, take any Pipedream endpoint URL and replace the `{{$site.themeConfig.ENDPOINT_BASE_URL}}` with your custom domain.
+To confirm traffic to your new domain works, take any Pipedream endpoint URL and replace the `{process.env.ENDPOINT_BASE_URL}` with your custom domain.
 For example, if you configured a custom domain of `pipedream.example.com` and have an existing endpoint at

 ```
 https://[endpoint_id].m.pipedream.net